Best Credit Cards in November 2024Articles

 “You can always ask the issuer to reconsider the credit limit that they’ve assigned you and see if there’s any room to increase the ceiling,” says Bruce McClary, senior vice president of communications for the National Foundation for Credit Counseling (NFCC).

 Having strong credit puts you in a better position to get an increase, but you should be prepared for a rejection.
 Nevertheless, it never hurts to ask.
 If you do make such an inquiry, ask whether the issuer will have to pull your credit (known as a hard pull) again to accommodate the request.
-If so, know that your credit score will take a small temporary hit, but it may be worth it when considering your overall debt payoff goal, and your score will rebound as your card balances decrease.
+If so, know that your credit score will take a small temporary hit.
+But it may be worth it when considering your overall debt payoff goal, and your score will rebound as your card balances decrease.

 ProsCons